-Judge shoots down suit that aimed to disqualify two state Supreme Court candidates; both allowed to run
+Judge shoots down lawsuit that aimed to disqualify two state Supreme Court candidates; both allowed to run

 Chambers, who has never resided in District 2 even before the redrawing of lines, has never run for or held public office before her current bid for judgeship.

-Prosecutors argued that she “still has the ability to run in District 6 when that vacancy occurs,” and that running in District 2 should not be allowed.
+Collins' lawyers argued that she “still has the ability to run in District 6 when that vacancy occurs,” and that running in District 2 should not be allowed.

 Arguments also strayed into whether or not Chambers properly filed her 2022 income taxes electronically to legally qualify for the election at all.
 If she had not filed her taxes properly, her candidacy could have been thrown out for providing a false certification.